Eitetsu0/pycok/README.md

 ```

 Edit [coktask.py](./coktask.py) to add your own subtask.
- Call it in a Task. edit [config.json](./config.json) to add a Task to Tasklist.
+Call it in a Task.
+Edit [config.json](./config.json) to add new account and tasks.

 structure of a Task (in Python):
 ```python